Answab/sentiment-analysis/README.md

 3. Bidirectional Long Short-Term Memory (BiLSTM)

 ### Implementation
-The project is implemented python.
+The project is implemented in python.
 80% of the dataset is used for training and 20% is used for testing.

 ### Reference
 The inspiration for doing this project is the following research paper : <br>